xxnado/Olympics-Data-Tableau-Project/README.md

 Download the `Workbook - Olympics.twbx` workbook file and open it in Tableau.

 In the data folder, you can find the datasets used in the project.
-The data in `olympics cleaned.csv` was pre-processed in a separate Python notebook.
+The data in `olympics cleaned.csv` was pre-processed in a separate Jupyter notebook.

 However, you don’t need the files in the data folder to run the .twbx workbook file!